Table of Contents

 B2Bsales reps and leaders generally prefer to manage opportunities from within their CRM.
 A DealRoom with CRM integration ensures they don’t need to leave it or use multiple tools in order to generate a DealRoom.

 CRM and DealRoom integration coupled with automation allow you to duplicate closed deals and create new opportunities for the upcoming year.
 This enables revenue teams to analyze all upcoming renewal opportunities.
 In addition, multi-year contracts that include higher pricing after the first year can be synchronized to help teams forecast subscription revenue.

-A DealRoom can include forms, which sales teams can leverage to collect billing information.
+A DealRoom can include forms, that sales teams can leverage to collect billing information.
 With two-way synchronization between your CRM and DealRoom, the finance team knows exactly where to find the correct information.

 When a sales rep closes a deal in a DealRoom, information is automatically pushed back into the CRM in real-time.
 This data is important for manufacturing companies that need to order more supply to support their sales.

 Finance teams can be confident about sales margins and commissions when closed deals are synchronized back to the CRM.
 This is because sales representatives are not able to offer certain discounts without managerial approval once CPQ guardrails are put into place.

 It is a software that helps sales teams configure product offerings, set up pricing rules and discounts, and generate error-free quotes.
 Generally, when companies use CPQ tools, a quote is generated in either PDF or Word format.

 When a DealRoom seamlessly integrates with your CPQ or is purpose-built to be connected to your CPQ, you can automatically generate a live, dynamic and interactive environment that provides greater value to your customers and streamlines the sales cycle from quote to close.